See Credit Details Below

 What You Will Learn

-- Update from the EEOC, plaintiffs’ and defense bars on the pursuit and defense of emotional distress claims in litigation and key mental disability issues under the Americans with Disabilities Act, including accommodations issues
+- Update from the EEOC, plaintiffs’ and defense bars on the pursuit and defense of emotional distress claims in litigation and key mental disability issues under the Americans with Disabilities Act, including accommodations issues related to the public health crisis

 - Strategies to resolve disputes through mediation before they give rise to litigation, and best practices for in-house and outside counsel to prepare their clients and work with mediators to resolve litigated cases